 - Must not have been out of the country in the last 30 days

 - Must not have been around anyone with Covid-19 for the last 14 days

 - Must have a temperature less than 100 degrees when arriving on prison property

 - No physical contact between inmates and visitors will be permitted

 - Visitors will need to fill out this form when they check-in for their visit.

-All visitors must pass through a metal detector.
-If you have a medical condition that may set off the metal detector, please be prepared to provide proof from your doctor detailing which part of your body might set off the detector (such as hip or knee replacements).
+All visitors must pass through a body scanner.
+If you have a medical condition that may set off the scanner, please be prepared to provide proof from your doctor detailing which part of your body might set off the scanner (such as hip or knee replacements).
 It is important to do this before your first visit to eliminate the possibility of being turned away.
 Visitors with metal implants may be asked to submit to a clothed pat search.